apereo/cas/docs/cas-server-documentation/planning/High-Availability-Guide.md

 ### Distributing Service Definitions

 In an HA environment, service definitions must be replicated and accessible by all nodes in the CAS cluster.
-Typically, this may be achieved by leveraging centralized registry implementation that are backed by JPA or LDAP.
-Registries that are backed by the file system need to devise a process of ensuring proper file replication, either manually or via background daemon.
+Typically, this may be achieved by leveraging centralized [registry implementations](../installation/Service-Management.html) that are backed by JPA, LDAP, MongoDb, etc. Registries that are backed by the file system need to devise a process of ensuring proper file replication, either manually or via a background daemon.

 ### Connection Pooling